gmlg99/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-This project explores a mock employee database focusing on workforce trends from the 1980s to the 1990s.
-It was built using PostgreSQL, with a relational database based on an Entity Relationship (ER) schema.
-The project walks through the full data pipeline: modeling, engineering, and analysis.
+This project analyzes weather data from Honolulu using SQLAlchemy, Pandas, and Flask.
+It explores precipitation trends and temperature observations from the most active station over the last 12 months.
+Results show varied rainfall throughout the year and temperatures mostly ranging between the mid-50s and mid-80s.

 This challenge was completed for educational purposes.
 External sources, including documentation and instructional support, were referenced to correct errors and ensure accuracy.
 All work follows project guidelines.